- DETERMINATION OF THE MOLECULAR STRUCTURE OF ORGANIC COMPOUNDS

 - ATR Specac Golden Gatewith temperature controller up to 200ºC

-- Qualitative analysis of organic and inorganic compounds.
+- Qualitative and quantitative analysis of organic and inorganic compounds.

 - Identification of substances by comparison with databases.